The Early Days

 School life continues to embrace a broad spectrum of activities.
 Some of these are developments from previously mentioned activities whist others are new or may be one – off projects.

 Dance Week, held annually, sees dancing styles from around the world performed alongside traditional British styles as well as innovative modern and expressive routines.
-The Maypole still features during this week.

 Music continues to flourish with our choir regularly performing at concert and to residents in the local Care Homes and Sheltered Accommodation.